Jan-Celin/rocket-league-trickshot-classifier/README.md

 ## Introduction

-The aim of this project was to train a machine learning model that can effectively classify trickshots in the video-game Rocket League.
+The aim of this project is to train a machine learning model that can effectively classify trickshots in the video-game Rocket League.

-The project was done as part of the Introduction to Machine Learning course at the Vienna University of Technology.
+This project was done as part of the Introduction to Machine Learning course at the Vienna University of Technology.

 ## Data

+The dataset is in tabular form (CSV), consisting of two files:
+- `rocketskillshots_train.csv` - training data containing labeled trickshots;
+- `rocketskillshots_test.csv` - test data used for evaluation.

-The dataset is in tabular form (CSV), containing 297 separate trick shots.
-Each trickshot consists of summary statistics and arbitrarily many timesteps, each containing an in-game metric and a keyboard input.
+Each trickshot consists of summary statistics and arbitrarily many timesteps, each containing an in-game metric and logs of keyboard inputs.
 The summary statistics are the median and the skew of their trickshot's respective metrics.

 The following in-game metrics are measured: